5 Steps to Help Prevent Medication Mistakes

 While rare, this is also a possibility.
 There could be a mistake in the way the prescription was transcribed, an error reading a healthcare provider's (HCP's) handwriting, or an incorrect drug selected in the pharmacy computer system.

 What should you do if your medication looks different and you're unsure if it's the correct drug?
-First, don’t take a medication unless you’re sure what it is, but do find out ASAP if it is actually correct, because you don’t want to miss doses.
+First, don’t take a medication unless you’re sure what it is.
+Instead, find out ASAP if it is actually correct, because you don’t want to miss doses.

 To help avoid “pill anxiety” situations like these, consider following these steps:

 Talk to the pharmacist.
-It's tempting to want to grab and go, but when you pick up a prescription, take a few extra minutes to ask the pharmacist if you should expect the medication to look different.
+It's tempting to grab and go.
+But when you pick up a prescription, take a few extra minutes to ask the pharmacist if you should expect the medication to look different.

 Open the bottle while at the pharmacy counter.
 If you notice a different look to your pills, ask the pharmacist right away.
 This is especially important if you need to take a dose that day or if you’re about to leave on a trip.
 You don’t want to get to a new destination and wonder if you have the right meds.

 If you leave the store without checking your medication, take a look as soon as you get home.
-If something appears to be unfamiliar, call the pharmacist right away or return the bottle to the drugstore.
+If something looks unfamiliar, call the pharmacist right away or return the bottle to the drugstore.
 Reach out to your HCP, as well, if you have any concerns.

 Do a quick at-home check.
 Search for an online pill identifier to see pictures of the medication you should be taking.

-Keep a list of your current medication.
-That includes dosage and a description of the pill.
-Update it when anything about your prescription changes.
+Keep a list of your current medications.
+That includes dosages and a description of each pill.
+Update it when anything about your prescriptions change.

 Article sources open article sources